-If your site uses HSMs from Thales Luna (formerly SafeNet Luna), nCipher, or Utimaco, then you can configure these HSM products with Oracle Key Vault in standalone, primary-standby, and multi-master environments.
+If your site uses HSMs from Thales Luna (formerly SafeNet Luna), Entrust, or Utimaco, then you can configure these HSM products with Oracle Key Vault in standalone, primary-standby, and multi-master environments.

 This guide assumes that you have installed and configured Oracle Key Vault.
-It also assumes that you have sufficient knowledge of the of the HSM products that you plan to configure.
+It also assumes that you have sufficient knowledge of the HSM products that you plan to configure.

 The general process that you must follow to configure the HSM with Oracle Key Vault is as follows: